JamesRudd-Jones/JaxModel-BasedRL/README.md

 # Jax Model-Based RL

 The beginnings of a benchmark suite of Model-Based Reinforcement Learning (RL) approaches based in Jax.
-We aim to provide a consistent location for many of the SOTA methods today, enabling much easier benchmarking of new algorithmic improvements as well as provide a useful testbed for practitioners.
 We are very open to suggestions and contributions so please get in touch!